mugpeng/OmicsPharDB/readme.md

 The selected feature needs to perform statistical calculations using all the feature data in the intersected database.
 Initially, I utilized Snowfall for parallel computing, but I abandoned it due to low efficiency during the launch stage(need to initiate every time).

+Besides, snowfall could have potential risks that may induce error by garbage collection when interrupt it.

 similar question: [r - Snowfall sfApply() is slower than apply() - Stack Overflow](https://stackoverflow.com/questions/13209668/snowfall-sfapply-is-slower-than-apply)

 Are there any alternative methods to enhance the calculation speed?